MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: Introduction

 \section{Introduction}

-While machine learning methods conventionally model functions given sample inputs and outputs, a subset of statistical relational learning(SRL)~\cite{de2008logical,nickel2015review} approaches specifically aim to model ``things'' (entities) and relations between them.
-These methods usually model human knowledge which is structured in the form of multi-relational Knowledge Graphs(KG).
-KGs allow semantically rich queries in search engines, natural language processing (NLP) and question answering.
-However, they usually miss a substantial portion of true relations, i.e.~they are incomplete.
-Therefore, the prediction of missing links/relations in KGs is a crucial challenge for SRL approaches.
+While machine learning methods conventionally model functions given sample inputs and outputs, a subset of Statistical Relational Learning (SRL)~\cite{de2008logical,nickel2015review} approaches specifically aim to model ``things'' (entities) and relations between them.
+These methods usually model human knowledge which is structured in the form of multi-relational Knowledge Graphs (KG).
+KGs allow semantically rich queries and are used in search engines, natural language processing (NLP) and dialog systems.
+However, they usually miss many of the true relations~\cite{west2014knowledge}, therefore, the prediction of missing links/relations in KGs is a crucial challenge for SRL approaches.

-A KG usually consists of a set of facts.
-A fact is a triple (head, relation, tail) where head and tail are called entities.
-Among the SRL models, distance based knowledge graph embeddings are popular because of their simplicity, their low number of parameters, and their efficiency on large scale datasets.
+Practically, a KG usually consists of a set of facts.
+And a fact is a triple (head, relation, tail) where heads and tails are called entities.
+Among the SRL models, distance-based KG embeddings are popular because of their simplicity, their low number of parameters, and their efficiency on large scale datasets.
 Specifically, their simplicity allows integrating them into many models.
 Previous studies have integrated them with logical rule embeddings~\cite{guo2016jointly}, have adopted them to encode temporal information~\cite{jiang2016encoding} and have applied them to find equivalent entities between multi-language datasets~\cite{kgmerging}.
-Since the introduction of the first multi-relational distance based method~\cite{bordes2013translating} many variations were published (e.g., TransH~\cite{wang2014knowledgeTransH}, TransR~\cite{lin2015learningTransR}, TransD~\cite{ji2015knowledgeTransD}, STransE~\cite{StransE}) that -- despite their improvement in the accuracy of the model -- suffer from several inherent limitations of TransE that restrict their expressiveness.
-As~\cite{kazemi2018simple,sun2019rotate} noted, within the family of distance based embeddings, usually reflexive relations are forced to be symmetric and transitive.
-In addition, those approaches are unable to learn symmetric relations.
-In this work, we put forward a distance based approach that addresses the limitations of these distance based models.
-Since our approach consists of several distances as objectives, we dubbed it \textbf{m}ulti-\textbf{d}istance \textbf{e}mbeddings (MDE).

-We show that 1.
-TransE and MDE are fully expressive, 2.
-MDE is able to learn several relational patterns, 3.
-It is extendable, 4.
-It shows competitive performance in the empirical evaluations and 5.
-We also develop an algorithm to find the limits for the limit-based loss function to use in embedding models.